MyrtooS/Explainability-Methods-for-Brain-Tumor-Classification/README.md

 Step 2:
 The code for the classification models is in load_image_train_models.ipynb.
 They are already trained and saved so you can use this to see how the models are built and trained

+If you run the code and train the models again you should save them and override the already trained models in order to use them to produce the explainable heatmaps.

 Step 3:
 The code in  4_classes_MRI_Classification.ipynb and Binary_MRI_Classification.ipynb is the code that produces the explainable heatmaps.